 There is no such obligation.
-The owners of the employing company may, at their discretion, decide that a person appointed by employees will be a member of company's management board or supervisory board.
-Such situation is not frequent in the private sector.
+The owners of the employing company may discretionarily decide that a person appointed by employees will be a member of company's management board or supervisory board.
+Such situations are not common in the private sector.